Suffragists – Mary Ann Muller and Kate Edger

 Click image to enlarge

 Separated from her first husband, James Griffiths, on the grounds of cruelty, Mary Ann Wilson emigrated from London to New Zealand with her children.
 She met her second husband, Stephen Muller, the ship's surgeon, on board the Pekin in 1849.
 She worked as a teacher for two years in Nelson, before she married Stephen in Nelson in 1851.
+They lived in Waimea East.

 Stephen was an elected member and Secretary of the Nelson Provincial Council.
-Mary Ann met politically influential men through her husband and discussed women' rights with them.1 Her particular concern was the loss of women's property rights upon marriage, and she also felt strongly that women should be able to vote.
+Mary Ann met politically influential men through her husband and discussed women's rights with them.1 Her particular concern was the loss of women's property rights upon marriage, and she also felt strongly that women should be able to vote.
 Some men were sympathetic, but many others, including Stephen, were firmly against notions of women's rights.2

 The couple moved to Blenheim in 1857, when Stephen was appointed Resident Magistrate for the Wairau.
 Mary Ann felt unable to voice her views publicly.
 ‘Working like a mole'3 she enlisted the support of her son-in-law Charles Elliot, the editor of The Nelson Examiner, who agreed to print her feminist articles anonymously, under the pen name Femina4 (or Femmina).
 He ensured that her articles were widely distributed, and Femina became well known throughout the country.